shandhiviyarajan/front-end-test/README.md

 - each robot should show image, name, price, stock, created date, material, and button to add to cart
     - created date should display in `DD-MM-YYYY` format
     - when robot is out of stock add to cart button should be disabled
-    - price should be displayed in Thai Baht formatted, `฿5,300.00`
+    - price should be displayed in LKR formatted, `LKJ 5,000.00`
 - give the user option to filter by a robot's material type.
 - user can add up to 5 different robots to cart, but they can select as much as they want in the same type until it runs out of stock.